odellus/navigation/Report.md

 ![nn arch](./nn_arch.png)

  ReLu activation functions were used for both hidden layers.
-The final layer was left without a nonlinear activation function since we are trying to approximate a continuous-valued function and don't wish to inappropriately truncate  our output's range to only non-negative values.
+The final layer was left without a nonlinear activation function since we are approximating a continuous-valued vector function and don't wish to inappropriately truncate  our output's range to only non-negative values.

 ### Plot of Rewards